TapeMate/vue-php-store-prototype-frontend/README.md

   -> new bar at top with hearth icon
   -> directly store into db

+  -> login message to welcome user
+  -> if no items in cart dont display delivery settings

 BACKEND:

 - store local cart into order database